Affordable Homeless Housing Alternatives

 - Active engagement of our community and organizations to build strong, collaborative Working Groups, successful, and community coalitions that create housing/shelter alternatives for homeless and maximize affordable housing options.

 HOW we work together is as important as WHAT we create in working together.
-We are striving to be and to develop collaborative individuals and communities as we build affordable homeless housing alternatives.
+We are striving to be collaborative and to boost individuals and develop communities as we build affordable homeless housing alternatives.
 All are welcome to join us.

 AHHA is made up of a Board of Directors, Working Groups/Committees who work with each other and the larger Humboldt community on selecting sites, outreach, fundraising, media and reaching our goals, whether longer term or more short term, like creating sanctuary camps and micro housing villages.